xeraa/silverstripe-book/README.md

 Any existing errata can be viewed at https://github.com/xeraa/silverstripe-book/wiki.

 #### Addon Chapters
-To keep the book mean and lean (while also sticking to the original price tag), two chapters are only available as downloads.
-These are:
+To keep the book mean and lean (while also sticking to the original price tag), two chapters are only available as downloads:

-* Chapter 10 "Creating an Application" - please note that this has been changed to chapter 11 to avoid any holes in the printed book, but it's actually intended to be the last but one; the downloadable code follows the original order so ``chapter-11/`` is for the printed chapter 10
+* *Chapter 10 "Creating an Application"*: Please note that this has been changed to chapter 11 by the publisher to avoid any holes in the printed book.
+However, it's intended to be chapter 10.
+The downloadable code follows the original order, so the code in the folder ``chapter-11/`` is for the printed chapter 10. ``chapter-10/`` is the code for the download chapter.
-* Appendix A "Installing SilverStripe"
+* *Appendix A "Installing SilverStripe"*

 #### Modules
 The following modules based on the ones created in the book are available: